mulle-nat/mulle-bashfunctions/README.md

 * Various file functions with an emphasis on safety
 * Various string functions, like escaping, case conversion, searching

-It's not documented, so you probably are just here, because it's a prerequisite for another mulle tool.
+It's not well documented, so you probably are just here, because it's a prerequisite for another mulle tool.

 Executable                | Description
 --------------------------|--------------------------------